google/clusterfuzzlite/docs/clusterfuzzlite.md

 ## Library and Sanitizers

 - [libFuzzer] library for coverage-guided testing
-- [AddressSanitizer], for finding memory safety issues
+- [AddressSanitizer] for finding memory safety issues
-- [MemorySanitizer], for finding use of uninitialized memory
+- [MemorySanitizer] for finding use of uninitialized memory
-- [UndefinedBehaviorSanitizer], for finding undefined behavior (e.g. integer overflows)
+- [UndefinedBehaviorSanitizer] for finding undefined behavior (e.g. integer overflows)

 ## Getting Started